CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Introduction

 \section{Introduction}

-The dominant narrative in computing education research (CER) frames ``equity as inclusion'' \cite{CalabreseBarton2020BeyondLearning}, emphasizing \emph{capacity}, \emph{access}, and \emph{participation} in CS education for all students \cite{Fletcher2021CAPE}.
-This narrative assumes that all students want to learn CS the way we currently teach it. ``However, are we satisfied with everyone learning to code, if the end game is to produce (admittedly more `diverse') coders who will primarily work to ensure the continued profitability of capitalist start-ups and technology giants?'' \cite{Costanza-Chock2020DesignNeed}.
-Are the students we wish to recruit and retain satisfied with this vision for CS?
+Dominant approaches to CS education frame ``equity as inclusion'' \cite{CalabreseBarton2020BeyondLearning}, emphasizing (for example) \emph{capacity}, \emph{access}, and \emph{participation} in CS education for all students \cite{Fletcher2021CAPE}.
+This assumes that all students want to learn CS the way we currently teach it. ``However, are we satisfied with everyone learning to code, if the end game is to produce (admittedly more `diverse') coders who will primarily work to ensure the continued profitability of capitalist start-ups and technology giants?'' \cite{Costanza-Chock2020DesignNeed}.
+Are the more `diverse' students we wish to recruit and retain satisfied with this vision for CS?

 Beyond \emph{capacity}, \emph{access}, and \emph{participation}, \citeauthor{Fletcher2021CAPE} describe student \emph{experience} as the fourth component of the CAPE framework for assessing equity in CS education.
-While ``[s]tudent performance measures such as course grades'' provide a means of assessing equity in outcomes, they argue that ``truly equitable experiences must go beyond these simple outcome measures'' in order to ``create an environment where all students feel they belong, instruction is inclusive, and diverse perspectives are valued explicitly'' \cite{Fletcher2021CAPE}.
-Dominant approaches toward computing education emphasize computing as an anti-political and exclusionary discipline more interested in efficiency and business profit than social justice \cite{HubbardCheuoua2021ConfrontingTheory, Ko2020ItEducation, Vakil2018EthicsEducation, Malazita2019InfrastructuresSubjects, Raji2021YouUs} or ``do[ing] something good'' \cite{Vakil2020IveEducation}.
+While student performance measures such as course grades provide one means of assessing equity in outcomes, they argue that ``truly equitable experiences must go beyond these simple outcome measures'' in order to ``create an environment where all students feel they belong, instruction is inclusive, and diverse perspectives are valued explicitly'' \cite{Fletcher2021CAPE}.
+Proponents of critical CS education \cite{Ko2020ItEducation, Ryoo2019PedagogyAll} argue that teaching computer science content knowledge alone is not enough ``because they do not consider the perspective of the group being served'' \cite{HubbardCheuoua2021ConfrontingTheory}.
+Dominant approaches to CS education marginalize diverse students' identities and political values by positioning CS education as a force for reproducing social inequity---more interested in maximizing efficiency and profit than doing good \cite{CalabreseBarton2020BeyondLearning, Vakil2018EthicsEducation, Ryoo2019PedagogyAll, Ryoo2020TakeSchools, Davis2021CulturallyFramework, Vakil2020IveEducation, Shah2020RacialClassrooms, Rankin2020TheComputing, Vakil2019ExploringClassroom}.